November 21, 2024

 It is important to note that each type of synthetic shutter has its own specific cleaning needs.
 Vinyl shutters can be easily cleaned with a damp cloth and mild soap, while faux wood shutters require a bit more care.
 To clean faux wood shutters, use a soft cloth and a mixture of warm water and mild detergent.
 Avoid using abrasive cleaners or harsh chemicals as they can damage the finish.
 Composite shutters can be cleaned with a damp cloth and mild soap, but it is important to avoid using abrasive materials or harsh chemicals as they can scratch the surface.

-See also How to Install Window Shutters
+See also How to Hang Shutters on Stucco Walls

 Tools and Materials You Need to Clean Synthetic Shutters